HarryLovesCode/Vulkan-API-Book/chap3/windows.md

 #include <tchar.h>
 ```

 The next thing we need to know is whether or not the entry point is different.
 It is in fact something other than `main` similar to a few GUI tool-kits I've seen.
-The definition for the Win32 application main method looks like this...
+The definition for the Win32 application main method looks like this:

 ```cpp
 int WINAPI WinMain(